Lakeview Academy: History

 Ferrell Singleton served as head of the school from 1979 to 2005.
 He had a reputation for "building the school for more than two decades".
 He started the Lakeview Lions football program.
 Lakeview gives an annual Singleton award "for the student that best exemplifies Lakeview Academy".
 The middle school building was also named "Singleton Hall" in his honor.
 By 1999, the school served 450 students.

 Jim Robison was head of school from 2005 to 2010.
 Robison established a tradition of an annual convocation ceremony, during which students in the upper school signed an honor code, "agreeing not to lie, cheat or steal, or approve of those who do".
 During Robison's time as head, the school completed a $1.5 million expansion of the cafeteria to accommodate 400 students, which was the first stage of a planned $7.5 million expansion to build 15 new classrooms to replace six modular classrooms.

 From 2010 to 2019, John Kennedy served as head of school.
 He oversaw a $3 million capital fundraising campaign to develop a new middle school building.
 He strengthened the academy's fine arts program, Spanish and mathematics curriculum, and technology focus, especially in robotics.
 He also added a mentoring program, providing support for students with learning challenges.

 Interim head of school John Simpson served for the 2019–2020 school year.
 He brought 14 years of service at Lakeview, including roles in admission and external relations, and as dean of students and coach.

 Kristy Montgomery served as head from 2020 to 2022.
 Her leadership through the COVID pandemic "resulted in Lakeview staying open throughout 18 months of pandemic restrictions".
 A group of ten parents protested that "the school's board of trustees, the administration and its COVID-19 task force — which includes a local pediatrician, an emergency physician, and a registered school nurse — unanimously decided on Aug.
 8 to mandate masks based on the surge in coronavirus cases in the area".
 When surveyed in 2020, "97% of parents reported being satisfied with the school's overall response to the coronavirus pandemic, with 75% rating the response as excellent".

-John Simpson's tenure as head of school began in 2022.
+John Simpson became Head of School in 2022.
+During his tenure, Lakeview Academy expanded its campus and academic programs.
+In 2024, the school announced the Keystone Program, a specialized academic program for students with dyslexia that launched in the 2025–26 school year.
+The program provides small-group, multisensory instruction in language arts and mathematics and began with an elementary school pilot before expanding to additional grade levels.
+In 2025, Lakeview Academy opened the $7 million Beverly Fine Arts Center, a 10,000-square-foot facility serving the school's kindergarten-through-12th-grade fine arts programs.
+Later that year, the school completed renovations to its Innovation and Technology Wing, expanding facilities for its robotics and esports programs.